jeffsharris/threeshelper/README.md

 ```bash
 python3 window_stream.py --board-once
 ```
-   - Captures once and prints a 4x4 board with colored squares for small tiles (🟥/🟦/⬜️) plus numbers for larger tiles, and the preview label.
+   - Captures once and prints a 4x4 board with colored squares for small tiles (🟥/🟦), blanks as `·`, all other/grays as `X`, and the preview label.
-   - Uses simple template matching for numbers; accuracy may vary without a dedicated OCR model.

 Tile dump (segmentation debug):
 ```bash